Kighlander1975/DBE_exercise_dreamday/README.md

 ### HTML structure
 I have a PDF file in which, similar to Figma, the page has been completely designed.
 Based on this PDF, I create a basic HTML structure that includes all the elements that appear on the page.
 From the navigation bar, the hero area, the individual sections and articles, to the footer.

 If possible, I use ABSOLUTELY no additional CSS up to this point other than what's currently in the base settings.

+### Image search
+Now that the HTML framework and content are in place, the styling would come in the form of CSS...
+No!
+The content isn't finished yet, the images are still missing (and the corresponding &lt;img&gt; tags).

+A total of six images are being searched for, one of which is a map section.
+When searching, care must be taken to use royalty-free images.
+I'll only cheat a bit with the map section: I'll use the Snipping Tool (Windows key + Shift + S) to cut out a section of a map.